-This is the most important step in solving recurrence relation.
-In this step, we have to make matrix of dimension k*k.
+This is the most important step in solving recurrence relations.
+In this step, we have to make the matrix of dimension k*k.

 T(i)=TM*(initial value vector)

-Here initial value vector is vector that contains intial value.we name this vector as initial.
+Here initial value vector is the vector that contains an initial value.
+We name this vector as initial.

-Below is the program to implement above approach
+Below is the program to implement the above approach.

 Time Complexity : O(Log n)

 The same idea is used to find n-th Fibonacci number in O(Log n)